victorsand/photoviewer/README.md

 TODO

-# cronjob for updated every day and every reboot
+# cronjob for updates on reboot

-TODO
+Not the sudo crontab!
+`crontab -e`
+Add the line `@reboot export DISPLAY:=0 && /home/pi/apps/photoviewer/slideshow.sh`